 Rewards rate winner: Tie

 Both cards feature the same ongoing rewards rate.
-Each quarter, you’ll be able to activate rotating bonus categories that earn you 5 percent cash back up to the quarterly maximum of $1,500 on purchases, then 1 percent.
+Each quarter, you’ll be able to activate rotating bonus categories that earn you 5 percent cash back up to the quarterly maximum of $1,500 on purchases after you activate, then 1 percent.

-These categories include things like groceries, restaurants, gas stations, gyms and online retailers.
-And thankfully Discover’s 2022 cash back calendar has already been released all at once.
+For Q4, Discover’s 2023 cash back calendar includes Amazon.com and Target purchases.
 If you forget to activate or make purchases outside the rotating categories, you’ll earn 1 percent back on every purchase with no limit.

 Annual fee winner: Tie